GambitBSM/GambitBSM.github.io/content/en/documentation/installation/installation_for_linux.md

   It is good practice to install Python modules within a virtual environment rather than system-wide; see [I can't or don't want to install dependencies system-wide](/documentation/help/common_problems_and_questions#i-can-t-or-don-t-want-to-install-dependencies-system-wide).

   There are a number of Python package managers, however `pip` is the most common.
 If you have an up-to-date installation of Python then this should already be installed, otherwise refer to the [Pip installation page ⧉](https://pip.pypa.io/en/stable/installation/).
 If you have Python 3 installed then you can optionally use the command `pip3` in place of `pip`.
 The individual modules can be installed using `pip install $MODULE_NAME`, and a list of installed modules can be viewed using `pip list`.
-Note that `os`, `sys`, `getopt`, `shutil`, and `itertools` are part of the Python Standard Library and should already be packaged with Python (attempting to install them with `pip` will result in `ERROR: No matching distribution found for $MODULE_NAME`).
+Note that `re`, `os`, `sys`, `getopt`, `shutil`, and `itertools` are part of the Python Standard Library and should already be packaged with Python (attempting to install them with `pip` will result in `ERROR: No matching distribution found for $MODULE_NAME`).

   {{< alert icon="ⓘ" context="info">}}